remodlai/Flowise/doc/multi/org_structure.md

 Store the file using the hierarchy path
 Generate a URL to that storage location
 Return the URL reference instead of the raw data
-This hierarchy also maps cleanly to your ReBac schema, allowing for precise access controls based on the natural structure of your application.
+This hierarchy also maps cleanly to your access control schema, allowing for precise access controls based on the natural structure of your application.

 **places to modify**
 packages/server/src/utils/storageUtils.ts